-Titan has a dedicated stereo analogue headphone output, with two stereo headphone jacks, each with its own level control.
+Orpheus has a dedicated stereo analogue headphone output, with two stereo headphone jacks each with its own level control.
+MIDI input and output are also provided.

-Under Windows, Titan can be accessed by any software applications with WDM (Windows) or ASIO capability.
-Under Apple OS X, Titan appears as a Core Audio device.
+Under Windows, Orpheus can be accessed by any software applications with WDM (Windows) or ASIO capability.
+Under Apple OS X, Orpheus appears as a Core Audio device.
+Multiple Orpheus units can be cascaded in both PC and Mac setups by daisy-chaining the FireWire connections.

-To deal with low-latency requirements in live sound and over-dubbing, Titan has its own fully-featured mixer for each output channel pair (including digital, ADAT and headphones).
+To deal with low-latency requirements in live sound and over-dubbing, Orpheus has its own fully-featured mixer for each output channel pair (including digital and headphones).
 When selected, each mixer allows a low-latency mix of any input channels (as well as the output's associated workstation feeds) to be sent to the required outputs.
-Additionally, each output can be switched to follow the output of any other output's mixer.
-The low-latency mixers can be controlled from suitably-equipped DAW software via ASIO Direct Monitoring ('ADM').

-A front-panel volume control can be assigned to any desired analogue or digital outputs, primarily for use as a stereo or surround monitoring control.
+A front-panel volume control can be assigned to any desired analogue or digital outputs, primarily for use as a stereo or surround monitor level control.